 Coordinator: Sergio Marchini, email@example.com

-- SATURNE 1 stores biological samples (blood, plasma, serum and urine) collected during clinical pharmacological studies in cardiovascular diseases (heart failure, acute myocardial infarction, atrial fibrillation, heart surgery, diabetes mellitus) and intensive care (severe sepsis, traumatic brain injury, neurosurgery).
+- SATURNE stores biological samples (blood, plasma, serum, urine, liquor) collected during clinical pharmacological studies in cardiovascular diseases (heart failure, acute myocardial infarction, atrial fibrillation, heart surgery, diabetes mellitus) and intensive care (severe sepsis, traumatic brain injury, neurosurgery).
 The biobank’s ambition is to contribute to the discovery and clinical development of biological markers (biomarkers) that will help improve the early diagnosis and treatment of these diseases.
+In this biobank there is a section in which are stored blood samples that can be used for research on the genetic components of cardiovascular diseases.
+These samples were collected from patients with heart failure or myocardial infarction and from healthy subjects (blood donors).

 The Biobank of the Aldo e Cele Daccò Clinical Research Centre for Rare Diseases (Ranica, BG) stores biological samples for research (DNA, blood, plasma, serum, urine).
 The biobank has two sections, Rare Diseases and Kidney Diseases.
 This biobank ensures the availability of materials for research, to identify mutations underlying unusual and complex diseases, and identify biomarkers with diagnostic or prognostic value, possibly serving to develop new therapeutic approaches.